elerch/blog/content/posts/2021-01-18/zig-first-thoughts.md

 support for 8 architectures and 4 Operating Systems in addition to freestanding/ bare metal development.
 Tier 2 support adds 3 more Operating Systems plus UEFI, and 3 additional hardware architectures.
 However, C leaves a lot of underspecified behavior, which makes a lot of compiler differences.
-This may not be entirely fair as zig only has a single compiler implementation, but the expectation is that the language prevents a lot of undefined behavior.
-Nulls, for example, must be explicitly allowed, and will be checked.
+Lack of C bitfield support in zig is pretty much blocked due to compiler differences stemming from underspecified behavior in the C language.
+Of course, complaining about compiler differences may not be entirely fair as zig only has a single compiler implementation, but the expectation of a language should be that the specification prevents a lot of undefined behavior.
+In zig, Nulls, must be explicitly allowed, and will be checked.
 Undefined variables are possible, but also checked by the compiler to be defined before use.
 Zig also adds `defer` and `errdefer`, which provide the ability to handle a lot of memory (or other resource) deallocation edge cases.
+As zig matures, additional checks are being investigated and added.
+Most recently, after 0.8.0 a change was made to detect and prevent unused variables.

 **Rust**